-Adjacent settlement: Hambrook - village Character of the urban edge: N/A Presence in a floodplain: No

-This sub-area is slightly more developed with a number of properties, as well as being set within a framework of hedgerows, woodlands, gardens and small paddocks, compared to the surrounding wider countryside partly to the north, east and west which is more open in character

-Separated by A27, and a further area of small fields/paddocks.
-However south of the A27 the edge of Hambrook, is characterised by linear roadside development with some rear infill housing development

-Hedgerow/tree belt/woodlands network provide local wildlife sites which link with a wider network

-Part of a rural lane network which includes bridleways and footpaths (PRoW)
+Adjacent settlement: Hambrook - village Character of the urban edge: N/A Presence in a floodplain: No Relationship with adjacent wider countryside: This sub-area is slightly more developed with a number of properties, as well as being set within a framework of hedgerows, woodlands, gardens and small paddocks, compared to the surrounding wider countryside partly to the north, east and west which is more open in character Character of adjacent village(s): Separated by A27, and a further area of small fields/paddocks.
+However south of the A27 the edge of Hambrook, is characterised by linear roadside development with some rear infill housing development Historic links with the wider area if known: None known Ecological links with the wider area if known.
+Ecological links with the wider area if known: Hedgerow/tree belt/woodlands network provide local wildlife sites which link with a wider network rieugerow/tree beil/woodiands fietwork provide local wildline sites which link with a wider fietwork Recreational links with the wider area: Part of a rural lane network which includes bridleways and footpaths (PRoW) Extracts from other relevant evidence (e.g. VDS, NDP):